Happy New Year, everyone!

 Continue reading “La Parisienne, No. 3: Reflections from Halfway”

 Oh, London.
 What fun you were.
-Two weeks ago, I took a lil’ trip across the pond from Paris to London to visit a friend who is studying abroad there this semester.
-While I was only there for less two and a half days, I still got to do a bunch of really awesome things.
-Here’s the highlights from my trip!
+Back in September, I took a lil’ trip across the pond from Paris to London to visit a friend studying abroad there.
+While I was only there for less than three days, I was still able to do some really fun things!
+Keep reading to see the five coolest experiences of my brief trip to London!

 Continue reading “The 5 Coolest Things I Did During a Weekend in London”